JetBrains/lincheck/README.md

 ```

 > However, some IDEs (such as IntelliJ IDEA) do not understand build system configuration as well as possible and running a test from these IDEs will not work.
 In order to solve this issue you can add `-parameters` option for **javac** compiler in your IDE configuration.

+## Sequential specification
+By default, **lincheck** sequentially uses the testing data structure to define the correct specification.
+However, it is sometimes better to define it explicitly, by writing a simple sequential implementation, and be sure that it is correct.
+Thus, **lincheck** can test that the testing data structure is correct even without parallelism.
+This sequential specification class should have the same methods as the testing data structure; however, some verifiers require additional parameters for these methods, see *QuantitativelyRelaxedLinearizabilityVerifier* as an example.
+The specification class can be defined via `sequentialSpecification` parameter in both `Options` instances and the corresponding annotations.

 ## Run test
 In order to run a test, `LinChecker.check(...)` method should be executed with the provided test class as a parameter.
 Then **lincheck** looks at execution strategies to be used, which can be provided using annotations or options (see [Configuration via options](#configuration-via-options) for details), and runs a test with each of provided strategies.
 If an error is found, an `AssertionError` is thrown and the detailed error information is printed to the standard output.
 It is recommended to use **JUnit** or similar testing library to run `LinChecker.check(...)` method.